PJMantoss/validated_form/README.md

-This is an input validated form created with React uncontrolled components and styled with bootstrap.
+This is an input validated form created with React controlled components and styled with bootstrap.

 Date: 9-Nov-2019